-The local specific output power of WSOGCO, Ptx(fj, k), for each operational frequency, fj, of the active interferers, k, is calculated.
-The interference victim reference point is selected based on the criteria to find the closes geo-location point for each WSOGCO in the protected contur of the protection service, as shown in Figure 87Figure 64.
+The location specific EIRP of WSOGCO, Ptx(fj, k), for each operational frequency, fj, of the active target GCO, k, is calculated.
+The interference victim reference point is selected based on the criteria to find the closest geo-location point for each target WSOGCO on the edge of the service area to be protected, as shown in Figure 87Figure 64.

-If the target WSOGCO uses the same channel as the usage channel(s) of interference-victim receiver in the reference point, PTX(fj, k) is calculated as follows:
+If the target WSOGCO uses the same channel as the operating channel(s) of the receiver at the interference-victim reference point, P’TX(fj, k) is calculated as follows:

 P’TX(fj, k) = Iacceptable(i, fj) + LP(i, fj, k) – G(fj, k) – MI – SM

-If the target WSOGCO uses a different channel from the usage channel(s) of interference-victim receiver in the reference point, PTX(fj, k) is calculated as follows:
+If the target WSOGCO uses a different channel from the operating channel(s) of the receiver at the interference-victim reference point, PTX(fj, k) is calculated as follows:

 P’TX(fjj, kk) = Iacceptable(i, fj) + LP(i, fjj, kk) – G(fjj, kk) – MI – SM + H(fj, fjj, kk)

+For both cases, MI is calculated based on fixed/predetermined or flexible margin as shown in 7.2.2.8.3.1.2.2 and 7.2.2.8.3.1.2.3.

 Step 2:

-Redundancy of the multiple interference margin value due to the flexible multiple interference margin setting is generated in step 1 when the number of actual active WSOGCO(s) is smaller than the estimated number of active interferes in the margin value.
-Because the calculation method in step 1 does not differentiate between the in-band emission of the total number of WSOGCO interferers from the out-of-band emission of the total number of WSOGCO interferers, a harmful interference for target protection service receiver can occur.
-Therefore, the value shall be defined based on the maximum number of active interferes in each available channel of the target WSOGCOs, and it has some redundancy when there is a difference among the active WSOGCO interferers in each operational frequency.
-Therefore, the calculation engine will try to minimize the redundancy of the multiple interference margin value.
-This first step will try to find the most severe interfere-victim reference point in all the reference points of the calculation target WSOGCOs.
-The point is chosen according to the following criteria:
+In this step, the coexistence system finds the most severe interference-victim reference point in all the reference points of the target WSOGCOs.
+The point can be found according to the following criterion:

 where

-is the set of indexes of WSOGCOs which use the target frequency channel fj
+is the set of indexes of target WSOGCOs which use the frequency channel fj

-is the set of indexes of adjacent frequency channel fjj of the target frequency channel fj to be protected, and
+is the set of indexes of adjacent frequency channel fjj of the operating frequency channel fj of the prioritized GCO, and

-is the set of indexes of WSOGCOs which use adjacent frequency channel fjj of the target frequency channel fj to be protected
+is the set of indexes of the target WSOGCOs which use adjacent frequency channel fjj of the operating frequency channel fj of the prioritized GCO

 Step 3:

-The output power adjustment value, Δ, is calculated based on the most sever interference-victim refrence point, i’, to reduce the redundancy of the margin value due to the fixed/flexible multiple interference margin setting while satisfying the incumbent service protection in the following criteria:
+The EIRP adjustment value, Δ, is calculated based on the most severe interference-victim refrence point, i’, to reduce the redundancy of the margin value due to the fixed/predetermined or flexible margin setting while satisfying the maximally allowed interference level of the receiver at the edge of service area of the prioritized GCO in the following criteria:

-To help ensure fairness for communicaton opportunity among all the target WSOGCOs, all the values of Δk and Δkk are set to be the same value, Δ, so the value of Δ is calculated as follows:
+To help ensure fairness for communicaton opportunity among all the target WSOGCOs, all the values of Δk and Δkk are set to be the same value, Δ.The value of Δ is calculated as follows:

-Recalculation of local specific power for each WSOGCO with the in-block/out-of-block interference effects from the other WSOGCO(s), which could be calculated based on the results PTX(fjj, kk) of step 1 for each WSOGCO, in the following form:
+Recalculation of location-specific EIRP for each target WSOGCO with the in-block/out-of-block interference effects from the other target WSOGCO(s), which could be calculated based on the results PTX(fjj, kk) of step 1 for each target WSOGCO, in the following form:

 Step 4:

-The final results of the local specific output power of the WSOGCOs is calculated using:
+The final results of the location-specific EIRP of the target WSOGCOs based on the flexible minimized margin is calculated as follows:

 ===== (Text ends)